ACME-MG/cp_rve/README.md

 The `tessellator` directory (`cp_fem/tessellator/`) contains code for developing tessellations of cubic microstructures using [Neper](https://github.com/neperfepx/neper).

-## RVE Mesher
+## Mesher

-The `rve` directory (`cp_fem/mesher/rve/`) contains code for creating adaptive hexahedral meshes of microstructures using [Cubit Coreform](https://coreform.com/products/coreform-cubit/).
+The `mesher` directory (`cp_fem/mesher/`) contains code for creating adaptive hexahedral meshes of microstructures using [Cubit Coreform](https://coreform.com/products/coreform-cubit/).
 The program has the feature of exporting the crystallographic orientations of the individual grains.

 ## Simulator